 10. For cake decorations.
 Frost your cake first and then place a cookie cutter on the top and sprinkle cake sprinkles inside the cookie cutter.
 Remove the cookie cutter for a delightful cake decoration.

-11. As car air fresheners.
+11. Using cookie cutters as car air fresheners.
 Add some cinnamon to applesauce to make super car air fresheners.
 See how to make these air fresheners on Garden Chick.

 13. For Huge Valentine Conversation Hearts.
 Make Rice Krispie treats and then dip in colored candy melts and write sweet messages on them for Valentine’s Day.
 Get the tutorial for these conversation hearts from Snappy Gourmet.